1.1 What are the terms that apply to your Service?

 - if we reasonably determine that it is not technically or operationally feasible to supply the Service to you, at any time prior to the Service commencement date specified in clause 3.5 by giving you notice.

-11.5 Consequences of Cancellation, Suspension or Termination
+11.5 Consequences of Cancellation

-- Without limiting any of our rights under these Terms or at Law, if we cancel or suspend the Service for any of the reasons listed in clause 12.4, you will be liable to pay a disconnection fee and, if we agree to reconnect the Service, a reconnection fee in addition to your liability to pay all other Fees incurred up to the time of cancellation of the Service.
+- Without limiting any of our rights under these Terms or at Law, if we cancel or suspend the Service for any of the reasons listed in clause 12.4, you may be liable to pay a disconnection fee and, if we agree to reconnect the Service, a reconnection fee in addition to your liability to pay all other Fees incurred up to the time of cancellation of the Service.

 - If we advise you that we are removing your Service, you will not be liable to pay a disconnection fee, but will be liable to pay all other Fees incurred up to the time we remove your Service.